 Noble is seemingly good at every area of exploration and production: The company has a done a good job in the shales, offshore exploration, and executing on large offshore projects.
 The company is without question one of the best large-cap E&Ps in the world.

 Noble owns attractive resources in multiple countries, providing the company with ample geographic diversification should any of its assets be affected by operational issues or political concerns.
 Read more

 Noble’s gas discoveries are both huge and economic, but the specter of Israeli politics slowing their development is likely to remain for some time.

-Overall, we think Noble has been a great steward of shareholder capital in recent years.
-Just-retired Charles Davidson oversaw a period of significant value creation and grew Noble’s resource base has grown considerably.
-Former COO David Stover is taking Read more
+Overall, we think Noble has been a solid steward of shareholder capital in recent years.
+Just-retired Charles Davidson oversaw a period of significant value creation and expanded Noble’s resource base considerably.
+Former COO David Stover took the reins Read more

 Noble Energy is an oil and gas producer focused in the United States, Equatorial Guinea, and Israel.
-In the U.S., Noble operates in the Gulf of Mexico and onshore in the Read more
+Future growth will come from cost-advantaged assets in the U.S. shales Read more

 2 Energy Stocks With Plenty of Gas Left in the Tank Watch more